MinaProtocol/mina/rfcs/0051-stop-transaction-processing.md

 * After the configured slot, the block producer will stop producing any blocks.
 * The block validator will reject any blocks received after the stop network
 * slot.
-* The node should start notifying the user every 60 slots when block production/validation halts in less than 480 slots.
+* The node should start notifying the user every 60 slots (3 hours) when block production/validation halts in less than 480 slots (24 hours).

 Each of these procedures will be described in detail in the following sections.